 Perched on the Layaffette River, the Virginia Zoo also offers behind-the-scenes tours that allow a closer look at the animals.
 Learn how to feed and care for the Masai giraffe or pride of African lions.

 Wander the exhibits or ride the zoo train to see the white rhinos or black and white tigers.
-The zoo is also home to eleven specialty gardens, from a Pollinator garden and a Hummingbird garden to an Observation Bee Hive.
+The zoo also has eleven specialty gardens, from a Pollinator garden and a Hummingbird garden to an Observation Bee Hive.

-After roaming the zoo, take a few minutes to peruse the Eggleston Garden Center and Farmer’s Market next door.
+After roaming the zoo, peruse the Eggleston Garden Center and Farmer’s Market next door for a few minutes.

 Tired of walking?
 Try a family-friendly meal at the Dirty Buffalo, with six different kinds of Mac and Cheese and all sorts of wings.